crate/crate-tutorials/docs/generate-time-series/go.rst

     go 1.14

-Next, create a file named `main.go` in the same directory:
+Next, create a file named ``main.go`` in the same directory:

 .. code-block:: console

    $ touch main.go

 Open up your favorite code editor.
-We will be editing this file a lot!
+You will be editing this file a lot!

 Get ISS telemetry data